Population cancer screening programs and early detection

 - The BreastScreen Australia program was temporarily paused across Australia due to workforce and safety considerations,1 and its recommencement has been limited in some areas, particularly related to ongoing physical distancing considerations.

-- While the National Cervical Screening Program and the National Bowel Cancer Screening Program continued to operate throughout the pandemic, reduced participation is indicated by a decrease in the use of relevant MBS items for testing and follow-up of positive results.2
+- While the National Cervical Screening Program and the National Bowel Cancer Screening Program continued to operate throughout the pandemic, there has been a decrease in the use of sone relevant MBS items for testing and follow-up of positive results.2

 - Internationally, reports have emerged of fewer cancer referrals and notifications, including the Netherlands Cancer Registry reporting a decline in cancer incidence of about 25%.3 In Australia, some cancer hospitals also reported reduced referrals of new patients.
 For example, average daily pathology notifications to the Victorian cancer registry falling by 28% during the March to May national lockdown.4